tpenaranda/vue-cryptojs/README.md

 # vue-cryptojs
-A small wrapper for integrating crypto-js into VueJS v3 and VueJS v2
+A small wrapper for integrating crypto-js into Vue3 and Vue2

 ## How to install:
 ```bash